-As part of your planning for next year, now is the time to review funding your retirement accounts.
-By establishing your contribution amounts at the beginning of each year, the financial impact of saving for your future should be more manageable.
+As part of your planning for next year, now is the time to review funding your retirement accounts In 2022.
+With the cost of living calculations and increases in inflation, higher phaseout limits make many more taxpayers eligible for fully deductible contributions.
+So plan now to take full advantage of this tax benefit.
 Here are annual contribution limits for the more popular programs:

 How to use

-- Identify the retirement savings plans that you currently have established.
+- Identify the the type(s) of retirement savings plans that you currently use.

 - Note the annual savings limits of the plan for next year and adjust your savings to take full advantage of the annual contributions.
 Remember, a missed year is a missed opportunity that does not come back.